Morning Musume: 2025: Erina Ikuta's, Akane Haga's, Reina Yokoyama's and Rio Kitagawa's graduations

+2026: Sakura Oda's graduation and Recent activities

 Life in the group

 The audition process has been described by Ai Takahashi as involving a training camp of three days and two nights, in which participants were expected to learn a new song, a dance routine and a script.

 The girls are afforded three holidays a year of five days each, in winter, in summer, and for the New Year.

 In the past, the group has always had a leader and sub-leader, though neither comes with any responsibility.
 Takahashi has said that the role merely includes encouraging the others to do their best, while according to Niigaki, "there is nothing I have to do [as a sub-leader], but I want to support [the leader]."

 International activities

 Asia

 In addition to already having official fan clubs in Taiwan and South Korea, Hello!
 Project and Morning Musume began actively extending its fanbase outside Japan and primarily into the rest of Asia starting from the middle of 2007 and into 2008.

 In March 2007, Morning Musume inducted its first two non-Japanese members from China, Li Chun (Jun Jun) of Hunan and Qian Lin (Lin Lin) of Hangzhou.
 Along with Eri Kamei, the two left in 2010 after the group failed to break into China due to piracy levels.

 In addition to the unveiling of Hello!
 Project's Taiwanese website in 2007, Hello!
 Project has also launched the Taiwan H.P.
 New Star Audition as well; an audition aimed at recruiting new members to join Hello!
 Project as Hello Pro Egg members.
 At this audition, Morning Musume also performed as well.

 Morning Musume also held their 10th Anniversary Live Tour in Korea in June 2008.

 On October 5, 2016, Morning Musume '16 attended a fan meeting in Seoul, South Korea and then on October 6 they performed in the MU:CON LIVE AMN Big Concert at DMC Festival 2016, which took place in the Sangam Culture Plaza.

 On October 15, 2016, Morning Musume '16 performed "Utakata Saturday Night!" on TVBS's Quan Qiu Zhong Wen Yin Yue Bang Shang Bang (全球中文音樂榜上榜; Global Chinese Music Live), a live Taiwanese music program.
 The next day on October 16, the group held a live concert in Taipei.
 Two months before on August 16, members Fukumura Mizuki, Kudo Haruka, and Ogata Haruna visited Taipei for a press event outside of the Red House Theater to promote the concert.

 On March 12 and 19, 2017, Morning Musume '17 appeared on the Taiwanese show Riben Tian Nan Di Bei You (日本天南地北遊; Traveling All Over Japan).[67]
 The group members split into pairs and give tours to Taiwanese celebrities around Kyushu in the first episode and Hokkaido and Okinawa in the second episode.

 Morning Musume '17 held a concert in Hong Kong on June 25, 2017.

+On September 29, they held their first overseas concert in 6 years at ZEPP NEW TAIPEI in Taiwan.